 I have never participated in a program like this before and have no idea how to be a mentee.
 Will there be activities or resources to guide me?

 - Yes!
 This program requires all student mentees to go through an orientation session with the Program Coordinator.
 At this session, you will receive your mentor information as well as learn more about professional business communication, program expectations, and guidance on how to start the conversation with your mentor.
 Our program also offers a mentee handbook that include guidelines about time commitments, conversation starters, and tips on activities/topics to discuss with your mentor, as well as other resources you can utilize to ensure that you and your mentor have a great relationship.

 How long am I paired with my mentor?

-- Each pairing is formally matched up each fall semester (usually in October) and are matched through the academic year.
+- Each pairing is formally matched up on a rolling basis and are usually matched through the academic year.
 Informally, you and your mentor can continue your relationship as long as you both feel the mentoring is beneficial!
 Student mentees are welcome to apply for a new mentor each fall.